 Tom, at the age of 75, passed away unexpectedly Saturday, Oct.
 24, 2020 from a respiratory infection, at St. Vincent Hospital, Billings, MT.
 His sister Linda was by his side.
 He was welcomed to the Lord's kingdom by his mother Florence, father Clarence, and grandparents.
 He is survived by his siblings Glen Satra, Great Falls, Jim Satra, Sidney, Jerry Satra, Sidney, Linda Satra (Ullman), Billings, Kenny (Sue) Satra, Sidney; 12 nieces, 1 nephew, and numerous great-nieces and nephews – of whom he always would ask his siblings about.

 A celebration of Tom's life and legacy is tentatively planned for Monday, Sept.
 6, 2021 – his birthday.
 Details will be posted closer to this date in the Sidney Herald, The Roundup, McKenzie County Farmer, and on the Fulkerson's website.
-If you would like to share a loving memory, photos, or stories with the family, please post on the Fulkerson's website or send to [email protected]
+If you would like to share a loving memory, photos, or stories with the family, please post on the Fulkerson's website or send to [email protected]m.

 Let me tell you folks who have gathered here today

 That I'm a proud and thankful cowboy who has just passed away